wolfram-fm/zen-backend/README.md

 ### Update News Article

-This endpoint will do a check to make sure the sender's JWT token has an `uid` of `1`.
-See notes section below on logging in as the "admin user".
+This endpoint will do a check to make sure the sender's JWT token has a `role` of `"admin"`.
 This endpoint will only update the fields that are present, and any missing fields will remain the same.
 You cannot set `title` or `journal` to `null` as that'll create a DB conflict.

 ```
 Request